iconfu/svg-inject/README.md

 ## How does SVGInject prevent "unstyled image flash"

 Before an SVG is injected the original unstyled SVG may be displayed for a brief moment by the browser.
 If a style is already applied to the SVG at runtime, the styled SVG will look different from the unstyled SVG, causing a brief “flashing” of the unstyled SVG before injection occurs.
-We call this effect “unstyled image flash”.
+We call this effect unstyled image flash.

 If SVGInject is used with the `onload` attribute, SVGInject has a built-in functionality to prevent unstyled image flash.
 A `<style>` element with one CSS rule is added to the document to hide all injectable `<img>` elements until injection is complete.